The Poacher Diaries

 The Poacher Diaries is a split album released by the bands Agoraphobic Nosebleed and Converge in 1999.
 It was remastered by Scott Hull in 2006 and re-released by Relapse Records.

-In 2022, Converge's side of the split was reissued as a standalone EP, The Poacher Diaries Redux, with mixing by Kurt Ballou, remastering by Alan Douches, and new artwork inspired by the original by Randy Ortiz.
+In 2022, the Converge songs were reissued as a standalone EP, The Poacher Diaries Redux, with mixing by Kurt Ballou, remastering by Alan Douches, and a new artwork by Randy Ortiz inspired by the original Derek Hess artwork.